Help for the Healer ECHO:

 The curriculum is aimed at supporting provider resiliency and caring for the care giver, healer, and helper during COVID.

-Every other Wednesday from 4:00pm – 5:00pm CST.
+Every Friday, 12:00 pm to 1:00 pm CST.
 To join this ECHO session registration is a one-time requirement.
 Once registered, you will receive an ECHO participant guide with more information.

 What Does the Help for the Healer ECHO offer?